Wikipedia - Free Ency

 "... the actual move to the retirement home was very difficult for him [Carl Kaas] - mostly because he didn't have control of anything.
 All of a sudden, there were about 13 people in the house all moving things.
 He is a true saver and many of the things that he had been saving ... including stacks of styrofoam containers that he received from Meals on Wheels (which he rinsed out and saved because he couldn't throw them out) were indeed thrown out ... all the half used cans of paint, the nails and screws saved, the cloth rags, the caps that he had collected over the years ... that were falling apart in our hands ... but there was not room for all that stuff in the retirement home.
 Much was transferred to the office space at the building on Broadway but a lot was pitched.
 I think he is still finding things at Broadway that he thought were lost.
 I also have a box full of pictures ...
 Unfortunately, he is not remembering a lot of these details - but I think he is feeling this loss of control very deeply.
 He values his independence very much."

-It is with great sadness and regret to inform you that Carl Kaas passed away in the morning of February 28, 2015.
+It is with great sadness and regret to inform you that Carl Kaas passed away on February 28, 2015.

 Note from Daughter Elly, February 28, 2015: